 1. Number of loyalty program members

 The number of new, lost, and existing loyalty members is the very first thing every loyalty program manager focuses on after starting the work day.
-As you might guess, the idea is to see whether the loyalty program has gained new members over a certain period and, consequently, whether the loyalty scheme is fulfilling its purpose.
+As you might guess, the idea is to see whether the loyalty program has gained new members over a certain period and, consequently, whether the loyalty program is fulfilling its purpose.

 Fortunately, the loyalty program is often intertwined with marketing plans.
 This means that part of the marketing campaign is devoted solely to the loyalty scheme and the rest to product/service promotion and branding activities.

-Beware that it's impossible to set general guidelines for the strength of the new and existing customers' metrics.
-The only proof that you're heading in the right direction is the upside value of that metric.
-So, for example, if you have a new loyalty scheme, you may have 100 new customers on the first day, which translates into a 100% increase, but on the second day, you have only 30 new customers, so the growth is only 30%.
+So, for example, if you have a new loyalty program, you may have 100 new customers on the first day, which translates into a 100% increase, but on the second day, you have only 30 new customers, so the growth is only 30%.
 Well, these decreases and increases can bring you a serious shock.
 But there's more to that.

 When you have a mature loyalty program later in the lifecycle, it's even more challenging to determine what metric value is a success — it all depends on your customer base and the market you operate in.
 In general, as long as this metric is on the plus side, meaning you have more new customers than those leaving you, it means the program is performing well.